Services

 • Master of Science in Healthcare Psychology (Mastertrack Clinical psychology), University of Amsterdam, 2022

-Wonderful question.
-However, I tend to avoid answering it.
+• I tend not to define spirituality too rigidly.
 Not because I don’t have my own ideas or concepts that I resonate with, but because I want this space to remain as open and welcoming as possible.
 Spirituality looks different for each person, often shaped by background, culture, and life experiences.
 I once heard a quote that we all drink from the same river of (divine) truth, yet each of us sees a different reflection in the water.
-Every reflection — and every version of truth — is valid.
-My role is to help you explore and connect with yours.
+Every reflection - and every version of truth - is valid.
+If it feels supportive, I can help you explore and connect with yours.